FNevs/Top100Books/README.md

 - **Streamlit**: For building the web application.
 - **Pandas**: For data manipulation and processing.
 - **Plotly Express**: For creating interactive visualizations.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the project.

-## Future Improvements 🚧
-- Integrate an API: Implement an API like the Google Books API or Open Library API to fetch real-time book data, reviews, and ratings.
-- Dynamic Dataset Updates: Replace the static dataset with a system that allows periodic updates, ensuring that the information remains current and relevant.
-- Enhanced Visualizations: Add new types of visualizations, such as word clouds for reviews or scatter plots to analyze correlations between book ratings and prices.